 Volunteering as a tourist in Peru

 Strictly speaking, you are not allowed to volunteer in Peru as a tourist.
-A tourist visa, for those who can travel visa-free to Peru, the "temporary authorization to enter as a tourist" which is just an entry in a database and granted automatically upon entry, allows foreigners to stay in the country for touristic and recreational purposes only, not to volunteer.
+A tourist visa, for those who can travel visa-free to Peru, the "temporary authorization to enter as a tourist" which is just an entry in the Migraciones database and granted automatically upon entry, allows foreigners to stay in the country for touristic and recreational purposes only, not to volunteer.

 Despite this, a lot of foreigners planning to volunteer in Peru, just enter the country as a tourist and, having no other visa option, just volunteer (without payment or receiving any kind of remuneration) at a charitable organization or institution while being officially in the country as a tourist.